qiuyue1993/Notes/CVPR2020/Reading list.md

 - Object Relational Graph With Teacher-Recommended Learning for Video Captioning

+Existing problems:  Existing models lack adequate visual representation due to the neglect of interaction between object, and sufficient training for content-related words due to long-tailed problems.

+Abstract: We propose a complete video captioning system including both a novel model and an effective training strategy.

+Method: we propose an object relational graph (ORG) based encoder, which captures more detailed interaction features to enrich visual representation.
+Meanwhile, we design a teacher-recommended learning (TRL) method to make full use of the successful external language model (ELM) to integrate the abundant linguistic knowledge into the caption model.
+The ELM generates more semantically similar word proposals which extend the groundtruth words used for training to deal with the long-tailed problem.

+Result: Experimental evaluations on three benchmarks: MSVD, MSR-VTT and VATEX show the proposed ORGTRL system achieves state-of-the-art performance.

 - Speech2Action: Cross-Modal Supervision for Action Recognition

 - Listen to Look:Action Recognition by Previewing Audio